department-of-veterans-affairs/va.gov-team/teams/vsp/teams/insights-analytics/call-center/call-center-secretarys-help-line.md

-## Call Center
+## Contact Center

-If you are involved in a discovery sprint, one good resource is to use the call center.
-The call center speaks with Veterans daily on problems and issues they face with vets.gov.
-The best way to work with the call center is through our DSVA Call Center Lead Chante Lantos-Swett (Chante.LantosSwett@va.gov).
+If you are involved in a discovery sprint, one good resource is to use the contact center.
+The contact center speaks with Veterans daily on problems and issues they face with vets.gov.
+The best way to work with the contact center is through our DSVA Contact Center Lead Chante Lantos-Swett (Chante.LantosSwett@va.gov).

 ## Office of Client Relations